The Agile Manifesto, when originally published, did not envisage working at scale.

 Enterprise Kanban lacks some of the infrastructure for continuous improvement and measuring velocity present in other frameworks

-A closer look at 3 Agile at Scale frameworks
+A closer look at three scaling frameworks

 SAFe

-To its critics, SAFe is too prescriptive and inflexible; in a word, ‘un-agile’!
+To its critics, SAFe is too prescriptive and inflexible; in a word, ‘un-Agile’!
 Advocates of SAFe, however, praise this detailed framework for keeping teams focused and goals aligned.

 As an Atlassian Platinum Solution Partner, we couldn’t write about the SAFe framework without mentioning Jira Align.
 The platform is developed specifically Agile at Scale methodologies in mind and, with extensive features to enable the alignment of Portfolio, Large Solution and Agile team management, it’s one of the only tools of its kind.
 Contact us today to talk through with our dedicated team.